HomeStrengthening care through mentorshipUncategorizedStrengthening care through mentorship

-“I am a medical doctor with general knowledge of diabetes, but I initially had very limited exposure to pediatric diabetes,” he said.
-“When I started working at Kivu Diabetes Center, I sought opportunities to strengthen my skills, so I could provide optimal care for children living with diabetes.”
+“I am a medical doctor with general knowledge of diabetes, but I initially had very limited exposure to pediatric care,” Albert said.
+“I sought opportunities to strengthen my skills so I could provide optimal care for children living with diabetes.”

-What followed was six months of regular discussion, problem solving, and shared learning that changed how Albert cares for children with type 1 diabetes in the Democratic Republic of Congo.
+What followed was six months of regular virtual discussion, shared problem-solving, and practical learning that transformed how Albert manages type 1 diabetes in his clinic.

-Translating clinical guidelines for the local setting
+Translating guidelines into local reality

 “Seeing Dr. Albert’s clinical confidence grow has reinforced the immense value of sharing medical knowledge,” Nader said.
 “I stepped into this program hoping to offer useful guidance, but I am walking away having gained an exceptional colleague and a true friend.”

-“Beyond mentorship, I gained a friend whom I can still contact for advice.
+Albert agrees that the connection extends far beyond the program itself: “Beyond mentorship, I gained a friend whom I can still contact for advice.
 We both hope to meet in person one day.”

 Find out more about the Life for a Child Mentorship Program.